Tracy Morgan welcomed at Emmys as he returns to TV after crash

 "It's been a long road back, I suffered a traumatic brain injury that put me in a coma for eight days and when I finally regained consciousness, I was ecstatic to learn I wasn't the one who messed up."

-In a year when the surprises came from the winners rather than on-stage antics at the Emmy awards, Morgan's return was a standout moment on the night honoring television's top achievements.
+In a year when the surprises came from the winners rather than on-stage antics at the Emmy awards, Morgan's return was a standout moment on the night honouring television's top achievements.

 While Morgan was still not fully back to his bawdy, wisecracking self, he did tap his trademark humor on Sunday ahead of presenting the Emmy award for best drama series to "Game of Thrones."